Tuesday, May 5, 2020

 As I entered, a maile wreath was laid on my shoulders and “Baby Beamer,” the pretty blonde dancer, greeted me with a kiss that should accompany a lei in Hawaii.
 Everybody was whispering there was to be an announcement; “Baby” was to marry an Army aviator.

 As Charlie tells the story, his mother first saw the only man she would ever love from her place behind the cash register at her father’s hardware store.
 Bill had flown into Hilo to pick up flowers for an Officer’s Club function at Hickam field and was looking sharp in his Army Air Corps uniform.
-After a few months of courtship Baby and Bill were married, and this young haole from San Antonio, Texas was welcomed into his bride’s Hawaiian family.
+After a few months of courtship, Baby and Bill were married, and this young haole from San Antonio, Texas, was welcomed into his bride’s Hawaiian family.

 Baby and Bill, Hilo, Hawaii 1940

 As you may have realized, this part of the story took place in Hawaii only a short time before the devastating attack on Pearl Harbor in 1941.
 Bill was stationed at Hickam Field during the surprise attack by Japanese bombers.
 He and Baby were renting an apartment high up on the outside face of what is now the National Memorial Cemetery of the Pacific, known as the “Punchbowl Crater.”
 When they heard the roar of the airplane engines that Sunday morning, they hurried outside and could just make out the “rising sun” emblem on the aircraft fuselages.
 Bill told Baby to go to her brother’s house, and he rushed to Hickam Field.
 He was unable to get airborne but was on the tarmac firing his sidearm as the later waves of Japanese planes went over.
-He and Baby did not see each other again for two weeks during which time she and other officer’s wives stayed at her brother’s house.
+He and Baby did not see each other again for two weeks, during which time she and other officer’s wives stayed at her brother’s house.

 Baby stayed in Hawaii during the war, and Bill returned there in 1945 after serving in the South Pacific, Europe, and a final assignment in Russia.
 The couple raised four children, Pan (Charlie), Lee Boy, Sue Helen, and Jeanie Girl.
 Bill and Baby worked together in their own business enterprises in Hilo, first with an ice cream business named Blue Bonnet, in homage to Bill’s home state of Texas, and later in the export business.

-Charlie’s parents are both gone now, but after putting this short narrative together around the beautiful postcard image of Baby, I feel as if I know them a little and I can feel the strength of their family bonds.
+Charlie’s parents are both gone now, but after putting this short narrative around the beautiful postcard image of Baby, I feel as if I know them a little and can feel the strength of their family bonds.

 I also gained some understanding of the song and rhythm of life that is the hula.